moldach/project-directory/README.md

 ------------------------------------------------------------------------

-Create a project directory and nested subdirectories with a one-liner in the `Terminal`:
+Create a project directory and nested sub directories with a one-liner in the `Terminal`:

 ``` bash
 mkdir -p hsapiens-snps/{data/{raw,tidy},refs,src,bin,analysis,figures}  # no spaces between subdirectories